emacsmirror/turtles/docs/source/contrib.rst

 what happened.
 Also, please include enough information to reproduce the issue.

-Please include:

-- the version of Emacs you're running, taken, for example, from :kbd:`M-x about-emacs`
+Please include at least the version of turtles you're using and the version of Emacs you're running, taken, for example, from :kbd:`M-x about-emacs`.

-- whether you're running Emacs in a window environment or a terminal

 Suggesting features
 -------------------

-Please add feature suggestions to the `Issue Tracker`_.
+Please add feature suggestions to the `Issue Tracker`_ or start a `discussion`_.

 Asking questions
 ----------------